Accenture/generator-mario/README.md

 ## Task Runner

 The Marionette generator offers you Grunt and Gulp.
-Project skeleton generated by invoking `yo aowp-marionette` contains a pre-configured *Gruntfile* or *Gulpfile* (depending on your choice) with several stages.
+Project skeleton generated by invoking `yo mario` contains a pre-configured *Gruntfile* or *Gulpfile* (depending on your choice) with several stages.
 The Webpack option utilizes Grunt as its task runner and delegates most of the tasks to Webpack.
 Those are listed below:

 - *serve* (launches http-server, opens browser and setups live reload for development)
 - *test* (run a pre-configured karma runner)